 1. What if a Customer puts back the item on the wrong shelf

 A customer picks up peanut butter and changes his mind suddenly.
 He forgets where it was picked from and places it on the wrong shelf.
 That is a pretty haywire situation for the system.

 Solution: Shelves can have a sensor that detects such errors, which means a customer won’t be charged for it.
 The manual staff can put the item in its place, and a customer can check their bills once they step out.
 This means that any discrepancies can be reported then and there.

 2. Discrimination with Customers

 A con of going cashless is that it is not a service-for-all.
 People with no credit cards or those wanting to use cash cannot access these stores.
 Even laws have been passed that restrict cashless stores from setting their foot in certain markets.

 Philadelphia passed a bill rendering cashless stores like Amazon Go and Sweetgreen illegal and banning future establishments from completely abandoning cash – The Wall Street Journal

 Solution: Give an option to customers to shop the traditional way.
 Amazon Go did that too.
 People who do not have an app or a bank account can make manual entry and cash payments as well.

-Convenience stores are changing the way people shop.
+Ecommerce web development has been one revolutionary story in the changing digital scenarios.
+Further to that ecosystem, convenience stores too are changing the way people shop..
 Amazon Go with the “Just Walk Out” shopping experience has fascinated its customers.
 And with other established brands following the lead, it is safe to say that the future of retail is Cashierless stores.

 It is time to adapt to the improving technologies and the opportunities they offer.
 While Cashierless stores pose a few challenges that are mentioned above, they can be efficiently solved with the right implementation of systems and processes.
 This way, a brand can embrace every aspect of digital transformation both online and offline to offer its customers a truly omnichannel experience.